A Chiropractors main concern is your spine and related nervous system, joints, musculature and fascia and how well these are functioning.

 In the case of the elderly where there is arthritis and years and years of tension, and after the pain has been brought under control, most need continuous treatment every 4-8 weeks.
 In the case of babies, 1-2 treatments is usually sufficient, and young children need less treatment, perhaps every 4-6 months.
 Adolescents start to get quite active in terms of sport, therefore they will need treatment every 3-4 months.

-The needles are the same ones developed for acupuncture, however I don’t use them to administer acupuncture, but rather I use them for dry needling (see the difference below).
-When a needle is inserted into the skin and muscle, the body recognises it as a foreign object and attacks it with a circulatory response (localised flushing of oxygenated blood) and also an acute inflammatory response (this is the bodies’ natural defence mechanism).
+The needles are the same ones developed for acupuncture, however we do not use them to administer acupuncture, but rather use them for dry needling (see the difference in the below FAQ).
+When a needle is inserted into the skin and muscle, the body recognises it as a foreign object and attacks it with a circulatory response (localised flushing of oxygenated blood) and also an acute inflammatory response (this is the bodies' natural defence mechanism).

 This allows for any local metabolic waste or stress hormones, which are causing the muscles to be irritated (and therefore tight), to be flushed out of the area.
 This gets taken up by the circulatory and lymphatic system and is filtered and disposed of in your urine.
 Ultimately your muscles are cleaned up and can then relax and ease off.